veilchen-web/veilchen/docs/index.rst

 User's Guide
 ===============
-Start here if you want to learn how to use the bottle framework for web development.
-If you have any questions not answered here, feel free to ask the `mailing list <mailto:bottlepy@googlegroups.com>`_.
+Start here if you want to learn how to use the veilchen framework for web development.
+If you have any questions not answered here, feel free to ask the `mailing list <mailto:veilchenpy@googlegroups.com>`_.

 .. toctree::
    :maxdepth: 2